codeface-io/SwiftObserver/README.md

 }
 ```

-These stand-alone transforms allow multiple observers to benefit from the same preprocessing.
+These stand-alone transforms allow multiple observers to receive the same preprocessing.
 But since they are distinct `Observable` objects, the scope in which their observation should last must hold them strongly.
 Holding transforms as dedicated observable objects suits entities like view models that represent transformations of other data.

 ## Use Prebuilt Transforms